Control of continuous-mode single-photon states: a review: Single-photon filter and master equation

-Quantum filters describe the joint system-field dynamics conditioned on measurement outputs, while master equations describe the system dynamics itself.
-In this sense, master equations can be regarded as unconditional system dynamics, see e.g., \cite{barchielli2009quantum,WM09,GJN+12}.
-In this paper, the master equations we used are Lindblad master equations (also called ensemble average dynamics), which can be directly obtained by tracing out the field from the filtering equations in any case above.
-Indeed, setting $S=I$ and tracing out the noise terms in the quantum filter \eqref{qpsch} or (\ref{qpsch_b}), we end up with the single-photon master equation for the quantum system $G$ in the Schr\"{o}dinger picture
+Quantum filters describe the joint system-field dynamics conditioned on measurement outputs; On the other hand, if the output field is traced out, we can get the master equation which describes the system dynamics.
+Master equations are regarded as unconditional system dynamics, see e.g., \cite{barchielli2009quantum,WM09,GJN+12}.
+Setting $S=I$ and tracing over the noise terms (represented by $dW_1(t)$ and $dW_2(t)$) in the quantum filters \eqref{qpsch} and (\ref{qpsch_b}), we get the single-photon master equations in the Schr\"{o}dinger picture